Washington Bucket List: 26 Things to do in Washington State

 Greenbluff Farms

-If you want to pick your own fresh fruits, head over to the Greenbluff Farms.
+If you want to pick fresh fruits, head to the Greenbluff Farms.

 Pick your cherries, peaches, berries, apples, and other fruits at the farms owned by different people.
 If you are visiting on weekends, you may get a chance to see a festival or other exciting activities.